cavaunpeu/willwolf.io-source/content/articles/practical-guide-open-source-ml-masters.md

 ## A sense of urgency
 In a salaried job, you trade the myriad potential upsides of entrepreneurship for stability: assuming you do your job well, you *will* receive a paycheck twice a month, (largely) irrespective of the exact hours you put in.
 "Hustling" bears few fruit.
 Ultimately, your goal is longevity: to continue to do great work, and be excited about this work; to not burn out; to be there in a few years' time.

 In the OSMLM, things are different.
-Here, you've "ripped the carpet out from under you You have no paycheck, no immediate professional support, no structural "crutch Furthermore, once finished, you will have something to *prove* to your previous professional world (in interviews, etc.).
+Here, you've "ripped the carpet out from under you."
+You have no paycheck, no immediate professional support, no structural "crutch."
+Furthermore, once finished, you will have something to *prove* to your previous professional world (in interviews, etc.).

 My [machine learning] goal for the OSMLM was to learn as much as possible.
 My resource-bottleneck was time.
 As such, it became *easy* to keep a robust schedule, and to work slightly-longer-than-normal hours.
-It was, stated *dramatically*, "fight or flight Looking back, I am impressed, though not entirely surprised, with how much work I produced within this context.
+It was, stated *dramatically*, "fight or flight."
+Looking back, I am impressed, though not entirely surprised, with how much work I produced within this context.

-In the OSMLM, a sense of urgency is a *feature, not a bug.* Use it to your advantage — as a biologically-principled infusion of raw motivation.
+In the OSMLM, **a sense of urgency is a feature, not a bug.** Use it to your advantage — as a biologically-principled infusion of raw motivation.

 ## Personal development objectives, in parallel
 In 2016, in addition to further technical expertise in ML, I wanted to both ~perfect my French, and live in an Arab country.
 Pursuing the OSMLM in Casablanca allowed me to chase all three goals simultaneously.

 Besides the technical, what are *your* goals?
 Is there a language you'd like to learn?
 A sport you'd like to try?
 A list of books you'd like to read?

 There is no mandate to have a single focus: **you're in control of your days.** If you want to study machine learning from Monday-Thursday, then write fantasy novels on Fridays, you should do that.
-If you'd like to teach English abroad, move into a school in Japan, and study machine learning at night.
+If you'd like to teach English abroad, move into a school in Japan and study machine learning at night.

 Of course, the OSMLM isn't about machine learning at all.
 Instead, it's about:

 1. Writing down your learning goals, and acknowledging that most of the knowledge they require is freely available online.
-3. Figuring out the most expedient way of accomplishing these goals, simultaneously.
+3. Figuring out the most expedient way of accomplishing these goals, ideally simultaneously.
 4. Getting after it, now.

 ## Applying for the next job